alhopasi/RsaEncryption/documentation/definition.md

 ## Algorithms and data structures

 - A number, which can be as long as possible.
-- For this number, possibility to use many operations.
+- For this number, possibility to use many methods.
 - Random generator, which can randomize a byte array.
 - A pair, which has two objects.